 An individual spends a significant part of his/her life in pursuit.
 It’s either love, hatred, money, goals, dreams, whatever.
 Most of us don’t even know what are we going to do once we reach the end of the tunnel.
 To give ourselves a reason to live, we keep stretching the tunnel because we are afraid of the end.
 Do we hate everything that ends – love, life, feelings, money?
 In a beautifully weaved narrative, Azazel Jacobs examines the fear of an end and resistance to move on, in his surreal comedy, French Exit.

 French Exit is based on the novel of the same name written by Canadian author, Patrick DeWitt.
 Without any grand facade, or depreciative comedy, Azazel Jacobs explores the beautiful streets of Paris and human silence alike.
-At its core, it is the story of a devoted son who can foresee the struggles of her widowed mother in a lonely man’s world.
+At its core, it is the story of a devoted son who can foresee the struggles of his widowed mother in a lonely man’s world.

 ‘French Exit’ Summary

 Manhattan heiress Frances Price (Michelle Pfeiffer) lives grandly with her son, Malcolm Price on the fortunes left by the rich husband, Franklin Price.
 The film begins as Frances receives a notice that all her husband’s property will be seized by the bank.
 Seven years back, Frances found Franklin on a bed pinned with a stroke but instead of helping, she left him for a while, letting him die.

 Frances’s lawyer informs her that the court has decided to seize Malcolm’s legacy due to which they are penniless now.
 He advises her to sell everything in the house, jewelry, art, and the books, in private and take the cash, and leave.

 Frances was confident that she would be dead before the money ran out but she lives and thus, here they are, stuck with a crisis.
 France’s long-time friend Joan (Susan Coyne) supports her with a vacant Paris apartment.